Skip to main content

 Resistance Training

 Lifting weights is a powerful stimulus for testosterone production.
-It also builds lean muscle mass, which improves and body composition.
+It also builds lean muscle mass, which improves metabolic health and body composition.
 A focus on large, compound movements (squats, deadlifts, presses) is particularly effective.
 The acute hormonal response to resistance training can help amplify the testosterone-promoting effects of the AI therapy.

 High-Intensity Interval Training (HIIT)